H4PE0N/Competitive-Programming/README.md

 ```
 <pre>
 The functions that are stored  in  this  library  could
 look different, but some things stay the same.
-This  is
+All  the
+functions are created by some rules.
+The  rules  tells
+the programmer what the function should and should  not
-an example of how a normal  function  in  this  library
+have.
+This is an example of how a  normal  function  in
-could look:
+this library could look like:
 </pre>
 ```C
 char* reverse_character_string(char* string,int length)